-There are currently no decks for this class/archetype since the release of the Wonderland Dreams expansion, check back soon :)
+There are currently no tournament decks for this class/archetype, check back soon :)

 Aggro Dragoncraft is a different type of aggro deck.
 While it is certainly capable of very aggressive plays in the early game, it actually acts as a control deck against your opponents aggressive decks due to its various damage and destruction effects!